Kotti/kotti_navigation/README.rst

 or javascript, because all items in the site hierarchy are always included.

-ver_list is also vertical aspect, but this uses the specific nav-list CSS style of Bootstrap, vs. ver-tabs and ver-pills used for the "stacked" choices.
+ver_list is also vertical aspect, but this uses the specific nav-list CSS style of Bootstrap, vs. nav-tabs and nav-pills used for the "stacked" choices.

-All of the display types listed above as having a horizontal aspect consist of items shown one after another, from left to right, in a row-fluid style display.
+All of the display types listed with a horizontal aspect consist of items shown one after another, from left to right, in a row-fluid style display.

-The menu consists of a button with a caret, that fires a dropdown display useful on its own as a complete navigation solution.
-It can be used in combination with some of the other display types as a "context" menu, providing a general site and indented context list, analagous to the "You are here" information in breadcrumbs.
+The menu consists of a button with a caret, that fires a dropdown display.
+This display choice is useful on its own, and it can be used in combination with some of the other display types as a "context" menu, providing a general site (root) link, a list of top level (children of root) items, and an indented list of items, analagous to the "You are here" information in breadcrumbs.

 The breadcrumbs display type is exactly the one used in default Kotti, showing items in the path (in the lineage) as links in a horizontal list, delimited by the "/" character, and ending in an item for the current context.
 With this breadcrumbs display, however, you can control the label.
-If you configure kotti_navigation's breadcrumbs display, you may wish to override the one in default Kotti, by adding a modified master.pt to the kotti-overrides directory.
+If you configure kotti_navigation's breadcrumbs display, you may wish to override the one in default Kotti, by adding a modified master.pt to the kotti-overrides directory hierarchy.

 Configuration for Display Types
 -------------------------------